-Fleas are tiny – like, really tiny – which means you may find it difficult to identify this problem when it starts.
+Fleas are tiny – like, really tiny – which means you may find it challenging to identify this problem when it starts.
 However, there are certain things you can look for to keep an eye out for these insects.
 First, a flea will be attracted to a host.
 While they do feed on humans, they only reproduce on animals such as dogs and cats.
-If you notice your pet scratching in an unusual fashion, it may be due to fleas.
+If you notice your pet scratching unusually, it may be due to fleas.

-Outdoors, fleas concentrate in shaded areas and it’s easy for any number of nearby woodland creatures to bring them onto your property.
-If your animal has fleas, you should treat the inside and outside of the home.
+Outdoors, fleas concentrate in shaded areas, and it’s easy for any number of nearby woodland creatures to bring them onto your property.
+If your animal has it, you should treat the inside and outside of the home.

 The Flea Life Cycle

-It’s important to understand the lifecycle of the flea to ensure you’re providing the proper treatment for your pet and your home.
+It’s essential to understand the lifecycle of the flea to ensure you’re providing the proper treatment for your pet and your home.
 Read more below.

 - Egg – A female flea will lay hundreds of eggs in your home over its lifespan.
 (20 – 30 per day)

 - Larvae –The eggs then hatch into tiny, worm-like larvae that live in your carpet fibers, between the cracks in your floor and just about anywhere.
 They feed on organic matter such as dead skin cells, hair, etc.